tanbro/redis_func_cache/CONTRIBUTING.md

 #### Development Setup

 1. Fork the repository

 2. Clone your fork:

    ```bash
    git clone https://github.com/your-username/redis_func_cache.git
    cd redis_func_cache
    ```

-3. Install [uv](https://docs.astral.sh/uv/) if you haven't already.
+3. [uv](https://docs.astral.sh/uv/) is the recommended package and project manager.
 Commonly install it using a package manager, or install it using one of the following commands:

-   - On macOS and Linux:
+   - On Unix-like systems:

      ```bash
      curl -LsSf https://astral.sh/uv/install.sh | sh
      ```

    - On Windows:

      ```powershell
      irm https://astral.sh/uv/install.ps1 | iex
      ```

    - Or using pip:

      ```bash
      python -m pip install uv
      ```

-   - Or any other way to install uv
+   - Or any other way to install [uv][]

 4. Sync the development environment and install dependencies:

    ```bash
    uv sync --all-extras --dev
    ```